Connect the FireCluster Hardware

 FireCluster simple network configuration diagram

-In this example, the FireCluster has one external and one trusted interface connected to network switches.
+In this example, each Firebox in the FireCluster has two external interfaces that connect to the external network switch for each ISP, and one trusted interface connected to the internal network switch.
 The primary cluster interfaces are connected by an Ethernet cable.

 Related Topics